palaktest/blog/content/posts/my-surface-pro-journey.md

 ## Why Surface Pro 6?

 Every good story has a beginning, a middle, and an end.
 At the beginning, I decided to buy a Microsoft Surface Pro 6.
 But why?
+That's an extremely good question.